 She began her photography journey 6 years ago in Singapore and was guided by both professionals and amateurs.
 Since then she was fascinated with the beauty of the face and the human form and this drew her very strongly toward portrait and fashion photography.
-I takes inspiration from other photographers when conceptualising shots and peeks at Pinterest and Tumblr.
+I take inspiration from other photographers when conceptualizing shots and peeks at Pinterest and Tumblr.
 I spend a good amount of time looking at other people’s works so that I can learn from them.

 Putting together a shoot can take around one to two weeks depending on the complexity and involves putting a team together—the model, the designer or stylist, and the makeup artist.
 The choice of model is important since that usually makes or breaks a shoot.
 Fortunately enough, it’s the modeling agencies that contacted her or the models themselves.
-It will be up to her to conceptualise the shoot and work with what the client needs in a shoot.
+It will be up to her to conceptualize the shoot and work with what the client needs in a shoot.

 “Photography now is my passion and always will be a part of me and what I do in my life”.